 Wearing a puffy doesn’t mean you can’t be active.
 A few companies tackle the stay-warm-but-stay-cool conundrum with some mix of down fill and thin, highly breathable fabrics where it’s needed.

-Mammut stood out among the rest for this application with its Flexidown IN down jacket.
+Mammut stood out for this application with its Flexidown IN down jacket ($299).
 Pertex Quantum covers the 750-fill RDS down while Pontetorto Tecnostretch lines the underarms and sides.
-And let me tell you, “Tecnostretch” is exactly what I’d call it too.
+And “Tecnostretch” is exactly what we’d call it too.
 The freedom of movement this soft, stretchy material provides is second to none.
 If you felt like doing yoga in this thing, you’d have no trouble.

-The Flexidown IN carries a slim, against-the-body fit, which great for running but not great for layering under.
-And true to its active pursuits DNA, you get two hand pockets and that’s it.
+The Flexidown IN carries a slim, against-the-body fit, which is great for running but not great for layering under.
+And true to its active pursuits DNA, you get two hand pockets — and that’s it.
 No carrying all your gadgets in this one.
-But for skiing, ski touring, or brisk winter runs, this one’s a winner.
+But for skiing, ski touring, or running in brisk winter, this one’s a winner.
 Plus, it carries certification from Bluesign and Fair Wear for sustainable practices and conditions, and it uses a PFC-free DWR coating.

 - Fill: 750 (with synthetic hits)